 The San Francisco Bay Area continues to house one of the world’s best collections of restaurants.
 The region is particularly strong on raw ingredients and culinary talent.
 I was lucky enough to make four trips to the area in 2014, spending quality time in San Francisco, Napa and Oakland.
-Here are my 12 favorite dishes from the Bay Area from the past year.
+Learn about my 2014 Top 12 San Francisco Bay Area dishes.

 Numbered establishments on the map correspond to information below for easy reference.
 Selections appear in alphabetical order, instead of my order of preference.